 Hydration: Being able to easily access your water without assistance, so that you can drink frequently, is important to your safety and enjoyment.
 One method is to have a water bottle attached to your waist strap.
 Another option is to use a HYDRATION SYSTEM such as CamelBak, Platypus, and MSR bladder bags, which are collapsible water bags with a hose attachment that you drink from.
 The bags fit inside or outside your pack with the hose positioned over your shoulder so that you can access your water as you hike.
 Bladder bags can hold 1 - 3 liters of water.
+If you use a bladder you should also bring a water bottle to have when kayaking.

-Trekking Poles: Trekking poles are strongly recommended for this trip.
+Trekking Poles: Trekking poles are highly recommended for this trip.
 Trekking poles contribute to your safety by improving your balance and stability, and to your health by saving stress on your hips and knees.
 If you are not familiar with trekking poles, click here to read this blog post that addresses the most commonly asked questions.